aws-amplify/amplify-category-api/packages/graphql-transformer-core/API.md

 import { Condition } from 'cloudform-types/types/dataTypes';
 import { ConditionIntrinsicFunction } from 'cloudform-types';
+import { CustomSqlDataSourceStrategy } from 'graphql-transformer-common';
 import { default as default_2 } from 'cloudform-types/types/dynamoDb/table';
 import { default as default_3 } from 'cloudform-types/types/iam/role';
+import { DefaultDynamoDbModelDataSourceStrategy } from 'graphql-transformer-common';
 import { Diff as Diff_2 } from 'deep-diff';
 import { DirectiveDefinitionNode } from 'graphql';
 import { DirectiveNode } from 'graphql';